 Although truck drivers are higher off the ground than drivers of passenger vehicles, this does not mean that they have fewer blind spots.
 In fact, a semi-truck has a number of large blind spots surrounding it where the driver is unable to see vehicles around him.
 These blind spots include:

-How Does Truck Driver Negligence Result in No-Zone Wrecks?
+How Does Truck Driver Negligence Result in No-Zone Accidents?

 When on the road, truckers have a duty to constantly be aware of vehicles near their trucks—including those entering a blind spot.
 Ways that truck driver negligence results in no-zone truck accidents include: